alexanderchoban/resume/Resume.md

 </div>

 ## Overview
-Alexander is a strong and robust application analyst with over ten years of experience applying technology to institutional needs.
-He has an extremely wide variety of skills including business analysis, project management, architecting databases, writing complex queries, programming in C#, Javascript, and VB Script, and server administration.
+Alexander is a strong and robust full stack developer and team leader with over ten years of experience applying technology to business needs.
+He has an extremely wide variety of skills including programming in C#, EcmaScript/Javascript, and VB Script, business analysis, architecting databases, writing complex queries, server administration, and project management.
 One of Alexander’s strongest assets is his ability to automate processes and solve complex problems.
+Alexander has a long history in online marketing and ecommerce solutions.
+He has helped clients use SEO, advertising, and affiliate programs to increase ecommerce sales.
 On top of Alexander’s technical prowess, he also has the acumen to work with people.
 He has worked with clients to develop and document business requirements in addition to managing and mentoring programmers while working on large and small-scale projects.
-This mix of technical knowledge, ability to solve problems, and strong people skills makes Alexander a star player on any team.
+This mix of technical knowledge, ability to solve problems, and strong people skills makes Alexander a star player on any technical team.

 ## Technical Skills
 * **Databases:** SQL, MySQL, and Mongo.
 Extensive knowledge of SQL Stored Procedures, Triggers, Indexing, Packages, &amp; Full Text Indexing